heat pump system; thermal store; geothermal systems;

 We have a dedicated webpage that goes into more depth on our domestic hot water storage tank range.

 These are not thermal stores.
-In a thermal store the domestic hot water is heated by passing through a heat exchanger ( normally a coil), which transmits the heat from the heated store into the domestic sanitary water.
+In a thermal store the domestic water is heated by passing through a heat exchanger (normally a coil), which transmits the heat from the heated store into the domestic sanitary water resulting in high energy efficiency, as your heating water on demand.

 Calorifiers